Presentation of the Service

-The Urbanism Department is responsible for planning, land management and environmental protection.
+The Urban Planning Department is responsible for planning, land management and environmental protection.
 It is responsible for the issuance of permits and certificates required by citizens.
 The Urban Planning Department is also responsible for the enforcement and administration of certain by-laws.

-If you plan to undertake work on your property any time soon, we suggest you contact the urbanism department to find out if a permit is required, monday to thursday from 8:00 am to 4:00 pm.
-The permit fees is available here.
+If you plan to undertake work on your property any time soon, we suggest you contact the Urban Planning Department to find out if a permit is required.
+The permit fees are available here.

 Subdivision permit (park fees may apply) :